kralcazar/practica_inteligencia/README.md

 **Jupyter notebook**

-Open Jupyter Notebook on your git folder.
+Open Jupyter Notebook running this command on your git folder from Anaconda prompt.
 ```
     Jupyter notebook
 ```